A/B Split Testing

 - January 27, 2016

 AB testing is one form of testing that has not been touched upon by many people.
-Although other forms of testing especially usability are gaining popularity with testing companies, many are still unaware of the benefits gained by split testing.
+Although other forms of testing especially usability testing are gaining popularity with testing companies, many are still unaware of the benefits gained by split testing.
 This article aims to give you an insight into the workings of A/B split testing.
 What it actually is?
 How it works?
 What benefits one can derive from it?

 Let’s get started!!